Chapter Eighteen – History

 The awful taste of tragedy remains.
 And yet, here we’ve survived.

 Do I have hope?
 Not really.
 I keep reaching for it though.
 Even now, here.
 If I keep telling myself this, perhaps I’ll believe it?

 Equivocation and denial of what was transpiring when I left my time was never something I was guilty of.
 I saw what was happening.
 Many did.
 Many others refused to see what was taking place right in front of their eyes.
 Or they didn’t really care—didn’t believe it.
 There were many that preferred the white male rule of law where women, Black and Indigenous people, people of color, gay, and transgender, Muslims et al—anyone that wasn’t white, straight, male, rich and Christian—were not considered their equal; at least in the States.
 We were the subservient and weaker species, they said.
-A lot of white people liked their money and protection and power more than their capacity for compassion, empathy, equality and justice; humanism—those egalitarian values that launch progress—was that dreaded word for people that didn’t like change and relished that ugly nostalgia of old.
+A lot of white people liked their money and protection and power more than their capacity for compassion, empathy, equality, and justice; humanism—those egalitarian values that launch progress—was that dreaded word for people that didn’t like change and relished that ugly nostalgia of old.

 Even now the fierceness of my disgust and anger radiates through me like fire.
 The apathy and hatred infuriate me.
 I’ve never had that kind of hate—or indifference—in my heart and it’s hard for me to empathize with those who do.